 16 Medals in Total for the Philippines less than the 21 Total won in 2014, but the most Golds they have won at an ASEAN School Games Athletics.

-2014 and 2018 both had 35 athletes, and an even number of boys and girls so same size team.
+2014 and 2018 had 35 athletes and an even number of boys and girls, so same size team.

 My prediction before These games for athletics was the spot in predicted 6-7 Golds from the Girls only.

 And they got 6 from the girls.
-My boy’s prediction was also fairly accurate 2 bronzes (2 medals total) they got a silver and a bronze.
+My boy’s prediction was also fairly accurate 2; bronzes (2 medals total) got a silver and a bronze.

-Overall compare this to the SEA Youth which had the same group of athletes 2017 and 2018 as they had 1 gold out of 80 athletes and finished 6th overall.
+Overall compare this to the SEA Youth, which had the same group of athletes in 2017 and 2018 as they had 1 gold out of 80 athletes and finished 6th overall.

-In 2018 they had a smaller team and finished 7th overall behind SEA Games minnows Timor Leste who had 0 golds also but more silver medals than the Philippines.
-At the ASG the Philippines finished 4th overall in 2014 and 2018 with pretty much the same athletes.
+In 2018 they had a smaller team and finished 7th overall behind SEA Games minnows Timor Leste, who had 0 golds and more silver medals than the Philippines.
+At the ASG, the Philippines finished 4th overall in 2014 and 2018 with pretty much the same athletes.